Adoption & Surrogacy Assistance Program

 - Expenses reimbursed under another employer program

-You will be eligible to submit a request for reimbursement starting the day the birth mother legally surrenders parental rights to the adoption agency or the day parental rights have been terminated by a governmental entity or the day the surrogate gives birth.
+You will be eligible to submit a request for reimbursement starting the day the adoption has been legally finalized or the day the surrogate gives birth.
 Complete an Adoption/Surrogacy Assistance Reimbursement Form and submit it with required documentation to HR Source:

 - Forms must be submitted within one year of the adoption or the birth of the child via a surrogate.